 The Winch is a dynamic children and young person's charity in Swiss Cottage, Camden.
 Their vision is for North Camden to be a place where all young people thrive, regardless of circumstances.
-Matthew will be bringing great passion and energy to his role.
-He will take on some exciting and meaningful work.
-Over the next year, Matthew will be supported in growing opportunities for young people to shape the Winch's approach in how they work, and to lead in developing the Winch's social media and improve how they tell their story.
+Matthew brought great passion and energy to his role.
+He took on some exciting and meaningful work.
+Over the year of his internship, Matthew was supported in growing opportunities for young people to shape the Winch's approach in how they work, and to lead in developing the Winch's social media and improve how they tell their story.

 Eleanor – Jack Petchey Foundation

 Eleanor joined the team in September 2019 after finishing her degree in Multimedia Journalism.
-She is assisting the Communications and PR Team and her key role is to support celebrations for our fantastic 21st birthday in 2020.
+She assisted the Communications and PR Team and her key role was to support celebrations for our fantastic 21st birthday in 2020.